rust-lang/book/second-edition/nostarch/chapter19.md

 there would be some tasks that you simply could not do.
 Rust needs to allow you to do low-level systems programming like directly interacting with your operating system, or even writing your own operating system!
 That’s one of the goals of the language.
-Let's see what you can do with unsafe Rust, and how to do it.
+Let’s see what you can do with unsafe Rust, and how to do it.

 ### Unsafe Superpowers